Home > Vanderbilt Poll Snapshot

 Vanderbilt University (VU) offers an ideal setting for polling state opinion.
-Not only is Vanderbilt located in the state capital, but it is also a private institution that does not rely on funding from the state government.
-This allows us the flexibility to ask questions on controversial issues that may be facing the state.
+Not only is Vanderbilt located in Tennessee’s state capital of Nashville, but it is also a private institution that does not rely on funding from the state government.
+This allows for the flexibility to ask questions on controversial issues that may be facing the state.
 VU also has committed sufficient resources for us to employ state-of-the-art techniques in gathering the best possible data.
 Good polling is costly and cutting corners can lead to questionable data.
 Finally, CSDI and VU have extensive polling expertise among its faculty, students, and staff.

 To help identify the most important issues facing the state and to ensure that our questions avoid ideological and partisan bias, a bi-partisan Board of Advisors provides guidance on each poll.
 Our Board evaluates the poll prior to it going in the field.
 We start by soliciting suggestions from the Board about what topics to include on the poll and make every effort to utilize those suggestions.
 Once we write questions for the poll, we get the Board’s reaction to our proposed questions and we then make further revisions based on those reactions.

 Charles W. Bone, attorney and chairman of Bone McAllester Norton PLLC

 Tom Ingram, political strategist with The Ingram Group